 It tells the story of an orphan boy named Pip who rises from poverty to become one of England’s most celebrated gentlemen.

-Charles Dickens’s last completed novel, Great Expectations, is a work of his artistic maturity and a classic of Victorian literature.
+Charles Dickens’s Great Expectations is a work of his artistic maturity and a classic of Victorian literature.

 6. Crime and Punishment – Fyodor Dostoevsky

 Are you looking for a book that’s similar to Pride and Prejudice but also has a bit more action?
 Then you might like Crime and Punishment.

 Raskolnikov, an impoverished student living in St. Petersburg under the rule of the Tsars, commits a heinous act of murder and theft.

 This sets into motion a story that is almost unequaled in world literature for its excruciating suspense, its atmospheric vividness, and its depth of characterization and vision.